ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 {% include figure.html url="/assets/images/diagrams/preboot_deployment.png" description="Fig 6: Preboot Deployment" %}

-In this timing diagram, we continue to enforce the constraints we identified with regards to code version and schema state. `V0` runs with either schema `S0` or `S1`, and `V1` runs only with schema `S1`.
+Figure 6 illustrates that we continue to enforce the constraints we identified with regards to code version and schema state. `V0` runs with either schema `S0` or `S1`, and `V1` runs only with schema `S1`.
 Critically, this type of deployment introduces something new: Both `V0` and `V1` are going to be running -- and receiving -- traffic at the same type.
 This `V0/V1` - `S1` configuration will introduce several complications.
 Let's see a few examples.

 A user loads one of our blog post.
 The request gets routed to a server running `V0`, so they doesn't see any comments.
 Other requests may be routed to a `V1` server.
 Those request _will_ show comments.
 For the duration of the `V0/V1` interval this will be the case.
 Users might not even notice that sometimes comments are shown and sometimes they are not.
 In this case, this might not seem like a big deal, but consider other features introduced in a deployment, like a long awaited release of a new iPhone.